gisquick/gisquick-doc/user-manual/user-interface.rst

 .. figure:: ../img/ui-layers-setting.png

    Layers setting.

-At least you can switch to topics setting.
-There you can create new topic or remove topic.
-In the left you see topics and after chosen some of them you see in the right features contained in it.
-There is possible to change contained features.
+Last subsection is dedicated to topics.
+Creating or removing topic is enabled.
+Select a topic to see involved features which can be subsequently modified.

 .. figure:: ../img/ui-topics-setting.png

-   Topics setting.
-Add and remove button highlighted in red square.
+   Subsection Topics.
+Add and remove button are highlighted in red square.

-For save changes you have to click on update button.
+In the very last step, hit the update button to save all realized changes and finish the experimental publishing process.

 .. figure:: ../img/ui-update.png

-   Update button highlighted in red square.
+   Update button is highlighted in red square.